indico/indico/docs/source/installation/upgrade.rst

 .. note::

-    If you are using CentOS, staying with CentOS 7 is recommended as CentOS 8 actually has a much earlier end-of-life date (end of 2021) than CentOS 7 (mid 2024), and running Indico with Apache on CentOS 8 is currently not supported.
+    In case you are using CentOS 7, please note that CentOS 7 is soon reaching its end-of-life date (mid 2024), and Indico v3.3 is no longer compatible with this very old distribution.
+Please use Alma/Rocky 9, or the latest Debian/Ubuntu LTS release instead.

 When following the :ref:`production installation guide <install-prod>`, there are a few places where you need to do something differently: